Andreas Cornelius

-Andreas Evald Cornelius (born 16 March 1993) is a Danish professional footballer who plays as a striker for Copenhagen and the Denmark national team.
+Andreas Evald Cornelius (born 16 March 1993) is a Danish professional footballer who plays as a striker for Copenhagen.

 Club career

 Cornelius vs. Tosaint Ricketts of Canada in 2013.

 F.C.
 Copenhagen

 Cornelius had joined the FC Copenhagen first team squad for its training camps in July 2011 and January 2012.

 On 9 April 2012, he played his first Superliga match, coming on as a substitute for César Santin against AGF at NRGi Park in Aarhus.
 In the previous Superliga match (against Brøndby at Parken Stadium on 5 April 2012), he had been an unused substitute.
 On 20 May 2012, it was announced that Cornelius would join the first team squad on a permanent basis at the beginning of the upcoming season, together with Christoffer Remmer and Jakob Busk.

 Cornelius scored his first goal for Copenhagen against Midtjylland in the first game of the new 2012–13 season.
 He scored the opening goal against Odense in a 2–2 draw.
 He also scored the winning goal against Molde FK in the Europa League on 20 September.

 Cornelius was awarded player of the month in the Danish Superliga on 7 October 2012.
 On 15 April, he scored the final goal in a 3–2 win against FC Nordsjælland.
 This gave FCK a 10-point lead in the league to number 2, and was crucial for Copenhagen winning the title.

 Even though Cornelius only played one full season with the first team, he quickly became one of the most popular players of the club, as the print with his name and number on the official shirts being the most popular, selling around 40% of all prints.